Tom Savini

 Thomas Vincent Savini (born November 3, 1946) is an American prosthetic makeup artist, actor, stunt performer and film director.
-He is known for his makeup and special effects work on many films directed by George A. Romero, including Martin, Dawn of the Dead, Day of the Dead, Creepshow and Monkey Shines; he also created the special effects and makeup for many cult classics like Friday the 13th (parts I and IV), Maniac, The Burning, The Prowler and The Texas Chainsaw Massacre 2.
+He is known for his makeup and special effects work on many films directed by George A. Romero, including Martin, Dawn of the Dead, Day of the Dead, Creepshow, and Monkey Shines; he also created the special effects and makeup for many cult classics like Friday the 13th (parts I and IV), Maniac, The Burning, The Prowler, and The Texas Chainsaw Massacre 2.

 Savini directed Night of the Living Dead, the 1990 remake of Romero's 1968 Night of the Living Dead; his other directing work includes three episodes of the TV show Tales from the Darkside and one segment in The Theatre Bizarre.
-As an actor and stuntman, he has appeared in films such as Martin, Dawn of the Dead, Knightriders, From Dusk till Dawn, Planet Terror, Machete, Django Unchained and Machete Kills.
+As an actor and stuntman, he has appeared in films such as Martin, Dawn of the Dead, Knightriders, From Dusk till Dawn, Planet Terror, Machete, Django Unchained, and Machete Kills.

 Early life

 Savini was born on November 3, 1946, in Pittsburgh, Pennsylvania, and is of Italian descent.
 He was raised Catholic and graduated from Central Catholic High School.
-As a boy, his inspiration was actor Lon Chaney Sr., and Savini attributes his earliest desires to create makeup effects to Chaney and the film Man of a Thousand Faces.
+As a boy, his inspiration was actor Lon Chaney: Savini attributes his earliest desires to create makeup effects to Chaney and the film Man of a Thousand Faces.

 Experimenting with whatever medium he could find, the young Savini practiced creating makeup effects on himself, later convincing his friends to let him practice his craft on them.
-He also discovered another passion, acting.
+He also discovered another passion: acting.
 Combining his makeup applications and homemade costumes, he especially enjoyed scaring his friends.

+Among the many talents Savini nurtured as a young man were fencing and gymnastics.
+He is also accomplished with a bullwhip and can do motorcycle stunts.
+Many of his characters would be bikers or madmen who are hardened and eerily evil.

-Savini attended Point Park University for three years, before enlisting in the United States Army.
-After his tour in Vietnam, he attended Carnegie-Mellon University, as the first undergraduate to be awarded a full fellowship in the acting and directing program.
-He appeared in stage productions throughout college and continued on stage long after his tour of duty in Vietnam.
+Savini attended Point Park University for three years before enlisting in the United States Army.

 Savini served as a combat photographer during the Vietnam War.
-In a 2002 interview, he told the Pittsburgh Post "When I was in Vietnam I was a combat photographer.
+In a 2002 interview, he told the Pittsburgh Post-Gazette, "When I was in Vietnam, I was a combat photographer.
 My job was to shoot images of damage to machines and to people.
 Through my lens, I saw some hideous [stuff].
 To cope with it, I guess I tried to think of it as special effects.
 Now, as an artist, I just think of creating the effect within the limitations we have to deal with."
-He continued to practice with makeup in Vietnam, often frightening indigenous peasants by appearing to suddenly transform into a "monster".
+He continued to practice with makeup in Vietnam, often frightening locals by appearing to suddenly transform into a "monster".